Actions we can take when children miss school

 School absence notice to improve

-The letter will give you a period of 20 days in which to improve the child's attendance.
+The letter will give you a period of 20 days to improve your child’s attendance.

 School absence penalty notice (fine)

-On the 19 August 2024, the new National Framework for Penalty Notices came into force.
+On the 19 August 2024, the National Framework for penalty notices came into force.

-• when you have received a notice to improve letter and there is no improvement in attendance, or the improvement has not been sustained.
+- you received a notice to improve and attendance has not improved, or the improvement has not been sustained.

-• A third penalty notice cannot be issued to the same parent/carer in respect of the same child within 3 years of the date of issue of the first.
-In this circumstance the Local Authority may refer the matter to court.
-You could get a criminal record and you may be fined up to £1,000.
+- Third notice: A third penalty notice cannot be issued for the same child within 3 years of the first notice.
+If attendance still does not improve, the Local Authority may take the case to court.
+This could lead to a criminal record and a fine of up to £1,000.

 Pay a penalty notice